shrinerb/shrine-tus/README.md

 ```

 The `Shrine::Storage::Tus` class is a subclass of `Shrine::Storage::Url`, which
 uses [Down] for downloading.
-By default Down uses Ruby's built-in Net::HTTP as
+By default, Down uses Ruby's built-in Net::HTTP as
-the backend for making download requests, however, for large files it might be
+the backend for making download requests, however, Net::HTTP allocates a lot of
-more robust to use `wget` for downloading, as `wget` is able to automatically
+memory (3x the size of the file it's downloading).
+That's not desirable when
+dealing with large files, so in the example above we switched to the Down
+backend based on [HTTP.rb], which allocates 10x less memory than Net::HTTP.

+If you're experiencing a lot of network hiccups while downloading, you might
+want to consider switching to the `Down::Wget` backend, as `wget` downloads
-resume the download in case of temporary network failures.
+are more reliable and automatically resume in case of network hiccups.

 ```rb
 Shrine::Storage::Tus.new(downloader: :wget)